How to Interpret/Analyze Stock Index Indicators Explained

 W

-Most technical indicators are shown separately from the chart usually below it.
-This is because they often use a different scale than that of the price chart.
+Most indicators are shown separately from the chart usually below it.
+This is because the indicators often use a variant scale than that of price chart.

-Other Stock Indices technical analysis indicators are shown on the chart itself, such as Moving Averages and Bollinger Bands these are referred to as price overlays.
+Other technical analysis indicators are displayed on the chart itself, like MAs Moving Averages and Bollinger Bands these are referred to as price over-lays.

-Some of the popular when it comes to Stock Indices analysis ones are:
+Some of the more popular indicators when it comes to analysis are:

-MACD is one of the trend following indicators, it has a signal line that is used to generate a buy signal (above the MACD center-line) or a sell signal (below the MACD center-line).
+MACD is one of the trend following indicators, MACD has got a signal line that is used to generate a buy signal (above the MACD center-line) or a sell signal (below the MACD center-line).

-Volume based Stock Indices market analysis indicators are used to determine the momentum of market trends.
-High volume, especially near the bottom of the market can indicate the beginning of a new trend while low volume may indicate ranging markets or sideways market movements.
+Volume based market analysis technical indicators are used to figure out the energy of the market trends.
+High volume, especially near the bottom of the market can indicate the beginning of a new trend while low volume may indicate range markets or sideways oscillating market movements.

-Bollinger Bands show potential points where the market movements are likely to change.
-Technical analysis Stock Indices setups of this indicator that show sharp moves in price action tend to occur when the bands tighten (the Bollinger band squeeze).
-While prices that touch one of the outer band tends to go all the way to the other band.
-Bollinger Bands move in a particular direction up or down when there is a market trend.
+Bollinger Band shows potential points where the market movements are likely to change.
+Technical analysis Index setups of this technical indicator that show sharp movements in the price action tend to occur and happen when the bands tighten (the Bollinger band squeeze).
+While prices which touch one of the outer band tends to go all the way to the other band.
+Bollinger Bands move in a specific direction either up or down when there's a market trend.

-These indicators are some of the most commonly used indicators when it comes to daily Stock Indices technical analysis.
-To learn more about how to combine these Stock Indices market analysis indicators to form a trading strategy navigate to the Stock Indices trading strategies section and learn how to come up with an indicator based Stock Indices trading system.
+These indicators are some of the most widely used indicators when it comes to daily technical analysis.
+To learn more about how to combine together these market analysis indicators to form a strategy go to strategies section and learn how to develop an indicator based system.